Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Note: one typical signature of the artist (he used also "J.H.
 Mohrmann" and "H. Mohrman") is as follows:

 , nearly all of his works are signed.
+Click on photo to enlarge.

-Image of Willes Painting
+Image of Willis Painting

-Thomas Willes (American, 1850-1912) - Portrait of the "S.S.
+Thomas Willis (American, 1850-1912) - Portrait of the "S.S.
 Capua of Hamburg, Capt.
 John Sperling", ca. 1900, the steamer with auxilliary sails shown at fair weather and under full sail of an American coastline - inscribed with title lower left - Oil on canvas with silk and velvet applications - 20 1/2 by 32 1/4 inch.
-(52 x 82 cm) - outstanding condition (under glass, therefore very well preserved) - Private Collection Germany
+(52 x 82 cm) - outstanding condition (under glass, therefore very well preserved) - Private Collection Norway

 -